T2201 Disability Tax Credit Application Form (Updated February 2024)

 Certification – Mandatory (page 16):

-In conclusion of Part B for the T2201 Form, the CRA asks that the medical practitioner certifies their claims about your medical impairment.
+In conclusion in Part B of the T2201 Form, the CRA asks that the medical practitioner certify their claims about your medical impairment.
 For this, they must specify the years you have been their patient and all medical information that they have on file.
-Along with the type of medical practitioner for which they identify in accordance with the categories provided by the CRA.
+Along with the type of medical practitioner for which they identify per the categories provided by the CRA.
 Followed by their signature, name, medical license, or registration number (optional), telephone number, date, and address.

 Where Can I Send My Disability Tax Credit T2201 Form?